 For example, here’s a look at short interest data for Facebook (FB).

 Again, depending on the stock, this data is fairly up to date and is reliable.
 However, you may want to check with another free source, like Finviz from earlier, just to see if the data matches.

-There are a plethora of free resources for day trading, but these are some of the most widely used tools in the trading community.
-Now, you don’t have to use all of these tools, but it could be beneficial to your trading.
+There are a plethora of free day trading resources, but these 5 are some of the most widely used tools in the trading community.
+You don’t have to use all of these tools, but they may offer day trading help.
 Pick the ones you find useful and maybe combine these resources with any other trading tools you use.